Our objectives

 Firms are of course responsible for their own transparency and disclosure obligations, including compliance with any legal or regulatory requirements.

-We have previously launched a number of temporary facilities and schemes to help us to achieve our objectives of monetary and financial stability.
-This section provides details of these facilities and schemes that were launched after 2012 but have now been closed to new drawings and any remaining stock or transactions have matured.
+We have previously launched temporary facilities and schemes to help us achieve our objectives of monetary and financial stability.
+This section gives details of those that were launched after 2012 but are now closed to new drawings.
+Any remaining stock or transactions have matured.

 Funding for Lending Scheme (FLS)